Have you ever tried fried green tomatoes? If you haven't, you're in for a treat!

 Dredging and Breading the Tomatoes

 - Dredge and bread the tomato slices one at a time.
-Coat the both sides and the sides of each slice in the flour, then the egg/buttermilk, and finally in the cornmeal, using a fork or your fingers to flip the slice.
+Coat both sides and the sides of each slice in the flour, then the egg/buttermilk, and finally in the cornmeal, using a fork or your fingers to flip the slice.
 Be sure to shake off any extra flour or cornmeal.

 - Place the breaded tomatoes back on the paper towel lined cookie sheets.